The popularity of complementary and alternative medicine (CAM) has over the past few decades, and essential oils are a part of that.

 Safety: Again, similar to lemon, avoid UV rays from the sun when applying topically.

 Earthy and naturally woody-smelling, cedarwood is used for a number of topical beauty treatments.
-Studies have shown that these benefits include fighting acne, treating eczema, and reducing dandruff.
+Studies have shown that fighting acne, treating eczema, and reducing dandruff.
 On top of all this, it also allegedly helps to reduce arthritis and relieve coughing.

 Safety: It’s important to note that none of these benefits comes from ingesting the oil.
 It’s not safe to consume cedarwood oil and if done so can result in vomiting, nausea, thirst, and damage to the digestive system.